smgom/woocommerce-payfort/README.md

 ## Upgrade

-- On upgradeing the plugin to version 1.2.0 you must change the host to host url on your account on the fort to the new one whiche is provided in the plugin admin panel.
+- On upgradeing the plugin to version 1.2.0 you must change the Host to Host URL on your account on the Fort to the new one which is provided in the plugin's admin panel.

 ## Changelog